 Why use a timer?

-Now if you’ve followed the advice I’ve given before, you should be scheduling a time to write, and deciding ahead of time how much time you will spend writing.
+If you’ve followed the advice I’ve given before, you should be scheduling a time to write, and deciding ahead of time how much time you will spend writing.
 If you’ve been blocked in writing recently, choose a very short period of time, such as 15 minutes.
 Don’t schedule more than an hour – that’s like running a marathon without doing any training.

 If you set a timer, you will be able to look at it periodically to see how much time you have left.
 This can be inspiring.
 When I’m at the gym, the elliptical trainer sends me messages, “You’re 75% done!”
 As silly as this is, it makes me feel that I can actually hang in there and finish.
 The timer can do the same for you.